Lenita Airisto: Maiden of Finland

 Airisto with her spouse Ingvar S. Melin in 1961.
 The couple divorced ten years later.

 Airisto began her public career in 1954 when she won the title of Suomen Neito (Maiden of Finland), a beauty pageant organized by the Disabled War Veterans' Association of Finland.
 Her duties involved raising funds to support the rehabilitation of men who had been severely wounded in the Winter War and Continuation War during the late 1930s and early 1940s, helping them return to normal life.
 Following this, she represented Finland at the Miss Universe 1954 pageant.

 Education

 Working as a fashion model provided Airisto with the financial means to pursue academic studies in Finland and abroad.
 She earned a Bachelor of Science (BSc) degree from the Swedish-speaking Hanken School of Economics in Helsinki, Finland.
 She then studied TV journalism at BBC and ITV studios in London, RTF in Paris, and with German TV channels in Hamburg, Munich, and Berlin.
 Airisto also attended Stanford University in California, further enhancing her education.
 Her studies culminated in practical experience at various TV studios in Los Angeles, including an internship with the Steve Allen show.
-During this time, Allen invited her to join join him live on air to introduce American TV viewers to Finland and Finns on the NBC channel.
+During this time, Allen invited her to join him live on air to introduce American TV viewers to Finland and Finns on the NBC channel.